alvislim/SG_Rewards_Tracker/README.md

 - Include all **RESTful routes** and a full **CRUD** application.
 - Deployed online via **Heroku**

-## Technologies / Node.JS libraries used and rationale
+## Technologies / Node.JS libraries utilized
 ### 1. EJS
 To generate HTML with plain javascript to append to frontend.
 ### 2. Method-override